-I had a stomach ache the night before we were going to go and I just didn’t know if we should do it.
-I had just read how in November 2017 there was some cartel related shootings . . . oh man, what were we getting our family into.
+I had a stomach ache the night before we were going to go into Baja and I just didn’t know if we should do it.
+I had just read how there was some cartel related shootings . . . oh man, what were we getting our family into.

 What I have learned as we have been on the road and visiting so many unknown places is that the fear is so much larger in your head than what it really is once you are there.
 After 4 years on the road, I kind of knew this, so that is what I was telling myself the night before we crossed the border.